 When all is said and done, a customer retention strategy is necessary and profitable for all eCommerce merchants.
 These are just few options to consider when putting together your plan.
 As more and more merchants start to sell online it will become harder and more expensive to acquire new customers, making retention even more important. eCommerce merchants that focus on customer retention will be more sustainable and more profitable than those focused only on acquiring new customers.

-KaJ Labs has experience creating successful eCommerce sites with these features and others.
-To start your customer retention strategy, talk to the experts at KaJ Labs about your eCommerce site!read more
+Jwebsite Designer has experience creating successful eCommerce sites with these features and others.
+To start your customer retention strategy, talk to the experts at Jwebsite Designer about your eCommerce site!read more